sierra-zero/FocusEngine/README.md

 To learn more about Xenko, visit [xenko.com](https://xenko.com/).

+## Why this fork?

+My games require the engine to be developed at a faster pace than Xenko.
+I'm in need of fixes, new features and better performance.
+These changes will not be supported by the core team, and the absolute most recent changes may not be fully stable.
+However, you may find them very helpful, and in some cases, essential to projects.

+## What is different?

+Most of Focus is similar to Xenko and there shouldn't be any loss of functionality over the original.
+Changes are focused on fixes, performance improvements and new features.

+* Virtual Reality: frame rate management, resolution detection, Vulkan support, and automatic UI interaction are some of the VR improvements you'll get "out of the box".
+Tracking hands is much easier, as you can simply select which hand to track right from GameStudio.
+Support for multiple forward renderers in VR, with post processing.
+* Vulkan: Focus primarily uses Vulkan, which has been significantly overhauled to provide more performance you'd expect from the newer API.
+* BepuPhysics2 and Physics: Focus has an additional physics library integrated, which is much faster, multithreaded and pure C#.
+It isn't integrated with GameStudio though, like Bullet physics is.
+Look at the Xenko.Physics.Bepu namespace on how to use it.
+If you decide to still use Bullet, this fork can handle Bullet running in another thread with interpolation.
+* Ease of use: TransformComponents have nice shortcuts like WorldPosition and WorldRotation.
+There are also other very useful shortcuts, like Material.Clone to easily clone materials.
+* Lots of bugfixes: Lots of issues, and even GameStudio crashes and project corruption, have been fixed/improved in this fork.
+Some specific examples is crashes when entering invalid data into a color field, particle colors or rendering 3D text from multiple cameras.
+* EntityPool: Makes it really easy to reuse entities and prefabs.
+This can save lots of memory and processing, instead of recreating things that come and go (like enemies or projectiles).
+* UI improvements: View frustum is implemented in this fork, so UI elements outside of view won't be drawn for performance reasons.
+ScrollViewers can work with mouse wheels out of the box.
+Easily get UI elements to access in code from a Page using GatherUIDictionary.
+Easily make Lists and Pulldown selection boxes using GridList and PulldownList (not integrated with GameStudio yet, though).
+* ModelBatcher: Easily make batched models using lots of individual models (think grass and rocks for your whole terrain batched into one draw call and entity).
+* More Post Processing Effects: Fog and Outline post processing shaders work, out of the box.
+* Easy setting game resolution: Game.SetDefaultSettings(width, height, fullscreen) and Game.OverrideDefaultSettings to set and save resolution of your game.
+* Easy generating procedural meshes: StagedMeshDraw takes a list of verticies and indicies, no "buffer binding" or "GraphicsDevice" needed.
+Also will actually upload the mesh when it tries to get rendered automatically, saving time and resources if the mesh doesn't actually ever get viewed.
+* Less likely to lose work: files are not actually deleted from GameStudio, just moved to the Recylce Bin.
+* Performance: lots of tweaks have been made throughout the engine to maximize performance.
+This includes reducing locks and enumeration reduction, for example.
+* Includes dfkeenan's toolkit designed for this fork (from https://github.com/dfkeenan/XenkoToolkit).
+May need to add the Toolkit Nuget package to use.
+* Takes good things from many different Xenko forks, including the original Xenko branch when it gets updated.
+May not get everything, like some of the tutorials, sample, non-PC platforms or launcher updates, which I don't maintain.
+* Probably lots of other stuff: haven't kept that great of track of improvements, I usually fix things as needed and keep moving forward!

 ## License

 Focus is covered by [MIT](LICENSE.md), unless stated otherwise (i.e. for some files that are copied from other projects).